lsst-sqre/run-tox/README.md

           tox-plugins: "tox-docker"
 ```

-### Install tox and plugins from a requirements.txt file.
+### Install tox and plugins from a requirements.txt file

 Alternately, you can specify tox and tox plugin dependencies from a `requirements.txt` file referenced with `tox-requirements`.
 When you use `tox-requirements`, the `tox-package` and `tox-plugins` options are ignored:

 ```yaml
 name: Python CI